 The “secret” is to use a hand stick blender with a mixing container that allows the blender head to just fit inside creating a vortex.
 All the ingredients can be put in at once with no slow drizzling of oil or tired arms, you can blend up a batch in less than a minute.

 I am pretty late to the game with hand blenders.
 I wasn’t cooking much anymore and didn’t feel I needed one.
 But I am so happy now that I got this one.
 It is corded and has a powerful 12 speed motor so you don’t have to worry about it being charged up or running out of juice.
 It makes making mayonnaise a breeze and I’m using it more than I ever though I would.
-You can check it out on Amazon here…
+You can check the hand blender out on Amazon here…

 Having a jar with a mouth wide enough to fit the blender head into reduces cleanup even more.
 As you can blend it up right in the storage jar and store in the fridge.
 One with a screw top lid would be best.

 PICKING YOUR OIL

 The choice of the best oils can make your head spin.
 Between taste and unhealthy fats it can be confusing.
 I’ve tried to pick the best oil to cover both aspects but I also tend not to use a lot of mayonnaise overall.
 As such, I usually make it in small batches of ¾ to a cup,

 I typically make my homemade mayonnaise from light olive oil.
 It is among the best oils to use along with highly-rated sunflower, grapeseed, avocado and macadamia nut oil.
 I’ve yet to use the last two but am interested in trying them soon.
 These oils typically have a neutral taste and are lower in polyunsaturated fats.